-The third edition of our new “Investment Content Quarterly” (ICQ) publication has just been released.
+The fourth edition of our new “Investment Content Quarterly” (ICQ) publication has just been released.

 The analysis has been developed In response to requests from Investment Marketers, who had requested a way to track global trends in the institutional consumption of investment content and thought-leadership.

 This unique, 38-page document provides market intelligence to help investment marketers develop and fine-tune their content marketing strategy.
 It is intended primarily for partners of Savvy Investor, but is currently available as a free download by visiting investment content quarterly trends

 Savvy Investor is uniquely positioned to commentate on content trends within the institutional investor community.
 The platform provides a live “survey sample” of over 44,000 highly engaged institutional members, who download around 30,000 articles and white papers every month.
 Last year more than 9,000 white papers, market commentaries and articles were uploaded to the Savvy Investor platform, including content from most of the leading asset management companies and investment consultants.
 This gives Savvy Investor an unrivalled depth of insight into the marketplace for investment content marketing.

 The publication provides details of the 100 most popular papers of the last quarter and trends in topic popularity, analysed by region and by company type.
 It also provides insight into the factors that drive investor engagement and measures of content quality.